-Based on the latest projections by 2036 the population of the CountyNorfolk is expected to grow from an estimated population in 2016 of 889891,800-700 to 1,00,2000985,200, a rise of 9113,5200 or 12.7around 10.5%.
-Much of this growth is driven by net inward migration and an increase in the aging population life expectancy.
-Based on this population projection and the associated national household projections it is likely the evidence suggests-that the Norfolk Authorities will need to collectively plan for approximately at least an additional 84,00075,996 (approx. 4000-4,222 per annum) homes between 2015-2018 and 2036.
-Many of these new homes are already included within adopted Local Plans in the County and a significant proportion already have planning permission documents.
-However I in most parts-of the County housing delivery rates have fallen behind existing annualised plan targets and although building-rates have improved in recent years the-most Authorities in the County are currently aiming to deliver higher annual targets around 4,900 homes per year-to address earlier shortfalls.
+Based on the latest projections39 by 2036 the population of Norfolk is expected to grow from an estimated population in 2016 of 891,700 to 985,200, a rise of 93,500 or around 10.5%.
+Much of this growth is driven by net inward migration and an increase in life expectancy.

+Based on theis population projection and the associated national household projectionsgovernment standard methodology it is likely that the-Norfolk Authorities will need to collectively plan for at least an additional 75,99675,186 (approx. 4,2224,177 per annum) homes between 2018-2019 and 2036.
+Many of these new homes are already included within adopted Local Plans in the County and a significant proportion already have planning permission.
+However in most of the County housing delivery rates have fallen behind existing annualised plan targets and although rates have improved in recent years most Authorities in the County are currently aiming to deliver higher annual targets to address earlier shortfalls.

 As part of the duty to co-operate, and as reflected in the remainder of this section the Norfolk Authorities have reached a number of key agreements both about the geographical area over which it is most appropriate to prepare Local Plans, the period to be planned for, and how each plan will provide at least the minimum number of dwellings required over the agreed period.
 In reaching these Agreements the authorities have had regard to the needs which may arise from outside of the County and have collectively agreed a process for establishing each areas capacity to accommodate growth.
-Since the draft NSF was published for consultation the government published a proposed standard approach to assessing local housing need.
-Overall this proposed methodology suggested that the annual housing need of Norfolk was similar to the needs that had been identified by the local authorities through the production of the Strategic Housing Market Assessments.
-The draft NSF had identified annual housing need as 3,966 homes whereas the standard methodology suggested a figure of 4,106 (3.5%) higher.
-Additionally the local authorities had, previously in draft agreement 16, suggested that they would agree